 Although related, Porcupine or Burrfishes are not poisonous, but there are many species of Puffers that do excrete tetrodotoxin.
-From this collection of species facts, pictures, photo, characteristic, compatibility, feeding, aquarium care, and other profile information you can learn all about Porcupine and Pufferfishes.
+With these facts, pictures, characteristics, compatibility, feeding, aquarium care, and other profile information you can learn all about Porcupine and Pufferfishes.

 01 of 04

 The Brown Whitespotted Puffer (Arothron meleagris), also known as the Guinea Fowl Puffer, Speckled Puffer, Speckled Balloon Fish, Golden Puffer, and Fugu has the ability to inflate by inhaling air or water.
 This is a protective defense that Puffers have which prevents them from being eaten by other fish.
 When it expands and inflates itself, a predator finds it difficult to swallow or get its mouth around the fish.
 When inflated, this Puffer's body has a soft prickly texture, which is harmless to the touch.